Today, we need open and willing leaders in healthcare to care for those who are in need of medical attention.

-Everyone deserves the right to live, and the medical field needs leaders who make it their priority to help those in need no matter their financial status.
+As part of the initiative to create scholarships for prospective nurses, we believe everyone deserves the right to live, so the medical field needs leaders who make it their priority to help those in need no matter their financial status.

 While there are many types of experts in the medical field, we need more research, leadership, and innovation from a multitude of backgrounds and experiences to propel our country toward our healthcare goals across all disciplines, uninfluenced by social barriers.